ZCHUA040/FCEE_Team4_Zhi-Li-Qi-En-Guda-Chaaitra-Joseph/README.md

 ## About
 This is the mini project of Group 4 from Lab Group FCEE for SC1015 (Introduction to Data Science and Artificial Intelligence).

+Given the escalating spread of fake news amid the COVID-19 pandemic, our team decided to delve into analyzing fake news.

 ## Problem Definition
 - TEST1